linse/linse.github.io/content/2014-09-13-Dynmaic-Programming.md

 Date: 2014-09-13 16:08

 Once upon a time I was a student in bioinformatics and was learning about Dynamic Programming.
 Back in the day, this was a complicated and error-prone task.
-In brief, [Dynamic Programming](http://en.wikipedia.org/wiki/Dynamic_programming) is a style of programming that enables us to solve optimization problems that are computationally complexive.
+In brief, [Dynamic Programming](http://en.wikipedia.org/wiki/Dynamic_programming) is a style of programming that enables us to solve optimization problems that are computationally complex.
 If you dont know about Dynamic Programming yet, don't worry too much, we are learning about it along the way, and the way in which we talk about it will be new for everybody.
 Also, don't get confused by the term "Dynamic" in the name of the method, it is just there for historical reasons.

 In order to speed up a computation, in Dynamic Programming we save intermediate results in a table in order to reuse them in the computation.
 That often leads to very complicated code, containing both the algorithm and the table access code via index access or subscripts when written down as a formula.
 Due to the combinatorial nature of the problem, these formulas are recursive, and are called recurrences.